Quinisext Council: Ban on pre-Christian practices

-The Council banned certain festivals and practices which were thought to have a pagan origin.
+The Council banned certain festivals and practices which were thought to have a Pagan origin.
 Therefore, the Council gives some insight to historians about pre-Christian religious practices.
 As a consequence, neither cleric nor layman was allowed to observe the Pagan festivals of Bota, the Kalends or the Brumalia.

 Ritual observance

-Many of the council's canons were aimed at settling differences in ritual observance and clerical discipline in different parts of the Christian Church.
+Many of the council's canons were aimed at settling differences in ritual observance and clerical discipline in different parts of Christendom.
 Being held under Byzantine auspices, with an exclusively Eastern clergy, these overwhelmingly took the practice of the Church of Constantinople as orthodox.

 Armenian practices

-It explicitly condemned some customs of Armenian Christians – among them using wine unmixed with water for the Eucharist (canon 32), choosing children of clergy for appointment as clergy (canon 33), and eating eggs and cheese on Saturdays and Sundays of Lent (canon 56) – and decreed deposition for clergy and excommunication for laypeople who contravened the canons prohibiting these practices.
+The council explicitly condemned some customs of Armenian Christians; among them using wine unmixed with water for the Eucharist, choosing children of clergy for appointment as clergy, and eating eggs and cheese on Saturdays and Sundays of Lent.
+And the council proclaimed deposition for clergy and excommunication for laypeople who contravened the canons prohibiting these practices.

-Roman practices
+Roman (western) practices

-Likewise, it reprobated, with similar penalties, the Roman custom of not allowing married individuals to be ordained to the diaconate or priesthood unless they vowed for perpetual continence and living separately from their wives (canon 13), and fasting on Saturdays of Lent (canon 55).
-Nevertheless, it also prescribed continence during those times when serving at the altar (canon 13).
-Without contrasting with the practice of the Roman Church, it also prescribed that the celebration of the Eucharist in Lent should only happen in Saturdays, Sundays, and the feast of the Annunciation (canon 52).
+Likewise, it reprobated, with similar penalties, the Latin custom of not allowing married men to be ordained to the diaconate or priesthood unless they vowed for perpetual continence and living separately from their wives, and fasting on Saturdays of Lent.
+Nevertheless, it also prescribed continence during those times when serving at the altar.
+Without contrasting with the practice of the Western Church, it also prescribed that the celebration of the Eucharist in Lent should only happen in Saturdays, Sundays, and the feast of the Annunciation.

 Eucharist, liturgy, evangelising, baptism

-Grapes, milk and honey were not to be offered at the altar.
-Whoever came to receive the Eucharist should receive in the hand by holding his hands in the form of a cross.
+Milk and honey were not to be offered at the altar, nor were grapes to be mixed with wine for the oblation.
+Whoever came to receive the Eucharist may receive in the hand by holding his hands in the form of a cross, but was forbidden from receiving the Eucharist in vessels of gold or other materials.
 The Eucharist was not allowed to be given to dead bodies.
 During the liturgy the psalms were to be sung in modest and dulcet tones, and the phrase 'who was crucified for us' was not to be added to the Trisagion.
 Prelates were to preach the gospel as propounded by the fathers.
 Priests received special instructions on how to deal with those who were not baptized and they were also given rubrics to follow on how to admit heretics to the faith.
+Women were not permitted to speak at the time of the Divine Liturgy.